geobreed/zettelnotes/summary/(WIKI) Motivation.md

 The central ideas is that Agent will behave according to what that Agent rationally believe need to be taken.
 Akrasia, or [[Weakness of Will]], is if the Agent taking irrationally different behavior.

 A few field of motivation research is on business with [[ The Work Motivation]] and on education with [[The Learning Motivation]].
 Including difference intrinsic and extrinsic effect.

+Motivational Reason are practical reason Agent to prefer certain course of action.
+Contrasted with normative reason that decide what Agent should do from impartial point of view.